 Benjamin Moore Charlotte Slate

 “Because blues have so many iterations, getting the right blue can be so challenging, especially when comparing them to each other," Rothblum notes.
 That's why she believes Charlotte Slate from Benjamin Moore is such a great find. "[It's] the perfect mix of blue, green, and gray so it works in so many different environments."

 Benjamin Moore Boothbay Gray

-While Thayer admits that calling this cool shade of blue paint is a bit of a stretch, she advocates for the color because of it's smart and simple quality.
+While Thayer admits that calling this cool shade of paint blue is a bit of a stretch, she advocates for the color because of its smart and simple quality.
 "I am inclined to paint every built-in closet and area of trim in this color," she admits.